hruboson/nixos-conf/README.md

     -bios /path/to/your/ovmf/OVMF_CODE.fd \
     --enable-kvm
 ```
+Change the drive file="...",-cdrom "..." and -bios "..." arguments to paths to your files on your system.
 The `OVMF_CODE.fd` file should be located at `/usr/share/edk2/ovmf/OVMF_CODE.fd`.
 If not just download it [here](https://github.com/kholia/OSX-KVM/raw/refs/heads/master/OVMF_CODE.fd) and pass the path to the file in the `-bios` argument.

+Now you are in a graphical installer and the rest should be quite straightforward.
+Follow the graphical installation manual.
+Once you are done you can shut down the virtual machine (either manually through the guest system or just close the QEMU window).
+At this point NixOS should be installed on your virtual drive (`your_drive.qcow2`).

-5. After installation you don't have to include the installation iso:
+After installation you don't have to include the installation iso:
 ```
 qemu-system-x86_64 \
     -m 4096 -cpu host -smp 4 \